 My coaching career began in 1993, right out of college.
-I was hired by a community vocational rehabilitation agency to provide job coaching services to individuals with Traumatic Brain Injury (TBI) as they transitioned out of illness, job loss, and disability into new jobs and careers.
+I was hired by a community vocational rehabilitation agency to provide job coaching services to individuals with Traumatic Brain Injury (TBI), as they transitioned out of illness, job loss, and disability into new jobs and careers.
 My undergraduate degrees are in Health Science Education and Health Information Management (Medical Records) Technology.
 My graduate and postgraduate level coach education, training and continuing education are from accredited coach training programs (ACTP) and schools.

-I had been providing volunteer speaking engagements since 1987, when I was first invited to speak with medical students about my eating disorder experience.
+I had been doing speaking engagements since 1987, when I was first invited to speak with medical students about my eating disorder experience.
 Over the next few years, I was often asked to come speak with adult patients in a hospital-based eating disorder day-treatment program about recovery.
 These speaking presentations were well-received by medical students, patients and staff alike.
 They soon turned into regular monthly speaking engagements in the eating disorder day-treatment program.
-Over the next 30 years, these presentations grew, evolved, and by the 1990's expanded into professional life coaching presentations for eating disorder recovery groups, workshops and trainings in my community, nationwide and in Canada.
+Over the next years, these presentations grew, evolved, and by the 1990's expanded into professional life coaching presentations for eating disorder recovery groups, workshops and trainings in my community, nationwide and in Canada.

 By the mid-1990's, I continued my training and advanced my career into the larger professional coaching field.
 I received graduate foundational life coach training from the Institute of Life Coach Training and graduated with the first classes of formally trained professional Life Coaches.
 Ultimately, I achieved coaching board certification in 2012, becoming one of the first group of professional Coaches to become board-certified.
 This set the board standards/regulations across the field of Professional Coaches.
 As a credentialed Coach today, I abide by both the Board Certified Coach (CCE) and the International Coaching Federation (ICF) Code of Ethics.